Vegan Chocolate Cake with a Date-Sweetened Option

 - Almond butter- Creates a rich, nutty flavor and a creamy texture, enhancing the overall taste and consistency of the frosting.

-- Make cupcakes- This recipe is very versatile and can be made into a cake or cupcakes.
+- Make cupcakes- This recipe is very versatile and can be made into a cake or vegan chocolate cupcakes.

 - Cooking times & pans- Cooking times will vary with the size of the pan used.
-Cupcakes should take about 25 minutes and 8″-9″ pans will cook the cake in about 30-35 minutes.
+Cupcakes should take about 22 minutes, and an 8″-9″ pan will cook the cake in about 25 minutes.
 Oven temperatures vary.

 - Make it gluten-free- This cake recipe is not gluten-free, but Minimalist Baker has a great GF Baking Guide that can help convert this cake.